substantic/rain/README.md

   from a single node deployments to large-scale distributed systems and clouds ranging thousands of cores.

-- **Rust core, Python API.** Rain is written in Rust for safety and efficiency and has a high-level Python API to Rain core infrastructure, and even supports Python tasks out-of-the-box.
-Nevertheless, Rain core infrastructure provides language-independent interface that does not prevent adding support for other languages in the future.
+- **Rust core, Python/C++/Rust API.** Rain is written in Rust for safety and efficiency and has a high-level Python API to Rain core infrastructure, and even supports Python tasks out-of-the-box.
+Rain also provides libraries for writing own tasks in C++ and Rust.

 - **Monitoring.** Rain is designed to support both online and postmortem monitoring.